 One sure fire technique we use to get endorphins pumping with our clients is interval training.
 The reason, interval training can help to dramatically increase the intensity of your workouts and speed the release of mood-boosting endorphins.
 It’s the kind of workout that literally keeps our clients happy.

 Never tried it before?
 To put it simply, interval training consists of alternating periods of high and low intensity activity.
-One of our favourite interval training ratios at BODYISM is a 2:1 ratio of work.
+One of our favourite interval training ratios is a 2:1 ratio of work.
 For example, alternating 40 seconds of activity with 20 seconds of rest.

 Why we love interval training – and you should too